glowieframework/glowie-website/documentation/v1.0/basic-application-modules/routes.md

 **Important!** Route URIs and names are case-sensitive.
 This means route `blog` and `Blog` will be matched differently.

 ### Using dynamic route parameters
-If your route needs to get a dynamic parameter within a friendly URL (like an ID, name, category, etc.) you can bind this parameter into the route by using `:parameter_name`.
+If your route needs to get a dynamic parameter within a friendly URL (like an ID, name, slug, etc.) you can bind this parameter into the route by using `:parameter_name`.

 This means the route will accept **any value** (except slashes) in this segment.